libesmtp/libESMTP/docs/libesmtp.md

 ## Simple

-libESMTP offloads the developer of the need to handle the complexity of negotiating the SMTP protocol and its extensions by providing a simple API which configures a connection to the mail server (a "session"), adds messages to the session and adds recipients addresses to the messages.
-A callback function is supplied to read the message.
-Submission is then performed in a single API call.
+libESMTP releives the developer of the need to handle the the SMTP protocol by providing a simple high level API.
+Additionally, libESMTP transparently handles many SMTP extensions including authentication and TLS security.

 ## Efficient

 libESMTP's primary goal is to be efficient.
-Because it buffers all network traffic and supports the SMTP PIPELINING (RFC 2920) extension when connecting to a pipelining SMTP server, libESMTP significantly increases network performance, especially on slow connections or those with high latency.
+Because it buffers all network traffic and supports the SMTP PIPELINING (RFC 2920) extension when connecting to a pipelining SMTP server, libESMTP significantly improves network performance, especially on slow connections or those with high latency.
 Even without a pipelining server libESMTP offers much better performance than would be expected with a simple client.